Bama-Racing/Baja_Docs/readme.md

 * [W3 Schools JS](https://www.w3schools.com/js/default.asp)
 * [Arduino Speedometer Examples](https://makersportal.com/blog/2018/10/3/arduino-tachometer-using-a-hall-effect-sensor-to-measure-rotations-from-a-fan)

-## Recommended Skills
+# Recommended Skills or Interests
 Since I had the liberty of building this project essentially from scratch, I used a method based around my own skillset.
 I hope that this does not cause problems down the road.

 Moreover, I want to note that **no skills whatsoever are required** coming into this project and I encourage you to strive to add a skill of your own to this list before you hang up your hat.

-That being said, the following is a list of programming languages, methods, etc. currently used in the Bama Racing Electrical System:
+That being said, the following is a list of programming languages, softwares, methods, etc. currently used in the Bama Racing Electrical System:
 * Python3
 * HTML/CSS
 * JavaScript